- Home

 Slowly return to starting position by pressing up and straightening arms.

-- Dress in fitness gear and wear trainers.
+- Dress in fitness gear and wear trainers or the appropriate footwear for your workout.

-- Try exercising in front of a mirror so you can check your posture.
+- Try exercising in front of a mirror so you can check your posture and form.

 - Don’t hold your breath or lock your joints when lifting weights.